osaetinevbuoma/maryland-weather-app/README.md

 <pre>
 Download and install Apache Tomcat
-Download the Weather App zip and extract to desired location Copy the war file (MarylandWeatherApp-0.1.war) in build/libs to Apache Tomcat directory Run Apache Tomcat server to view Weather App
+Download the Weather App zip and extract to desired location Copy the war file (MarylandWeatherApp-0.1.war) in war directory to Apache Tomcat directory Run Apache Tomcat server to view Weather App
 </pre>